An ILUES-based adaptive Gaussian process method for multimodal Bayesian inverse problems: Overview of the adaptive GP surrogate and the ILUES method

+However, when the log-likelihood function $\log \mathcal{L}(\boldsymbol{d}_{obs} \vert \theta)$ is highly nonlinear and complex, this approach may not provide accurate approximations~\citep{bilionis2013multi}.
+To address this issue, \citep{wang2018adaptive} proposed an adaptive Gaussian process scheme.
+By Bayes' theorem, the unnormalized posterior probability density can be expressed as

-where $p(\theta)$ is an auxiliary distribution that can be freely assigned.
+where $p(\theta)$ is an auxiliary distribution that can be freely chosen.
 According to \eqref{unnormalized posterior}, we set the target function as

-In this way, the target function is smoothed out due to the logarithm function, and the obtained posterior distribution $\boldsymbol{\tilde{\pi}}(\theta \vert \boldsymbol{d}_{obs})$ is guaranteed to be positive.
-It should also be noted that if the auxiliary distribution $p(\theta)$ is a good approximation of the posterior distribution, $f(\theta)$ is nearly constant and is expected to be easy to approximate.
-Therefore, a good choice of $p(\theta)$ can ease the approximation task and improve the approximation accuracy.
+In this formulation, the target function is smoothed by the logarithm, ensuring that the resulting posterior distribution, $\boldsymbol{\tilde{\pi}}(\theta \vert \boldsymbol{d}_{obs})$, remains positive.
+It is also important to note that if the auxiliary distribution $p(\theta)$ provides a good approximation of the posterior, then $f(\theta)$ will be nearly constant and easier to approximate.
+Therefore, selecting an appropriate $p(\theta)$ can simplify the approximation process and enhance the accuracy of the model.

-It is easy to see that the best choice for $p(\theta)$ is the posterior distribution, which is impractical in the context of inverse problems.
-Therefore, starting with an arbitrary density $p_0(\theta)$, we adopt an adaptive iterative framework to get a good $p(\theta)$, which can converge to the posterior distribution $\boldsymbol{\pi}(\theta \vert \boldsymbol{d}_{obs})$.
-The procedure takes the following steps: at the $n$-th iteration, the current distribution is $p_n(\theta)$, we first construct a GP model $\hat{f}_n(\theta)$ for $f_n(\theta)$, which is defined by
+It is clear that the optimal choice for $p(\theta)$ would be the posterior distribution.
+However, this is impractical in the context of inverse problems.
+Therefore, starting with an initial density $p_0(\theta)$, an adaptive iterative framework is employed to refine $p(\theta)$, allowing it to converge to the posterior distribution $\boldsymbol{\pi}(\theta \vert \boldsymbol{d}_{obs})$.
+The procedure proceeds as follows.
+Denote by $p_{n-1}(\theta)$ the current distribution at the $n$-th iteration.
+First, a Gaussian process model $\hat{f}_{n-1}(\theta)$ is constructed for $f_{n-1}(\theta)$, which is the log of the ratio between the posterior and the prior